AninditaBasu/indica/README.md

 - :bulb: Have an idea for improvement?
 Open an issue, and let's talk about it.

 - :question: Have a question?
-See [About this project](https://aninditabasu.github.io/indica/html/about.html), and if your question remains unanswered, open an issue.
+See [About this project](https://aninditabasu.github.io/indica/#coffee-chat), and if your question remains unanswered, open an issue.

-- :beetle: Found a bug?
+- :bug: Found a bug?
 Open an issue.

 - :tada: Built an app with these APIs?
 Open an issue to ask it to be showcased in the docs.